cmb69/syntaxhighlighter_xh/README.md

 # Syntaxhighlighter_XH

-Syntaxhighligher_XH facilitates improved presentation of code snippets in the content for users having JavaScript enabled.
+Syntaxhighligher_XH facilitates improved presentation of code snippets in the content, for visitors having JavaScript enabled.
 The actual work is done by [Alex Gorbatchev’s Syntaxhighlighter](https://github.com/syntaxhighlighter/syntaxhighlighter);
 Syntaxhighlighter_XH merely is meant to streamline the integration in CMSimple_XH.
 For some content editors there are plugins